Grails-Plugin-Consortium/grails-cxf/README.markdown

 The current cxf version is [2.6.2](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310511&styleName=Html&Create=Create&version=12321668)

-New in 1.1.0 is the ability to define custom names and addressing for the services as well as the ability to wire via a single annotation instead of multiple static properties.
+**New** in 1.1.0 is the ability to define custom names and addressing for the services as well as the ability to wire via a single annotation instead of multiple static properties.
+In addition, the ability to define custom interceptor beans by name is now available in the annotation.

 Some new things as of version 1.0.0 are as follows: